robertvunabandi/twitter/README.md

   * [x] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
 * [x] User can **compose and post a new tweet**
   * [x] User can click a “Compose” icon in the Action Bar on the top right
+    * [x] I actually used a floating action button isntead
   * [x] User can then enter a new tweet and post this to twitter
   * [x] User is taken back to home timeline with **new tweet visible** in timeline
   * [x] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
+* [x] User can switch between Timeline and Mention views using tabs.
+  * [x] User can view their home timeline tweets.
+  * [x] User can view the recent mentions of their username.
+  * [x] User can compose tweets.
+See this conceptual guide for passing data into a timeline fragment.
+* [x] User can navigate to view their own profile.
+  * [x] I actually placed the user click on the left of the screen.
+  * [x] User can see picture, tagline, # of followers, # of following, and tweets on their profile.
+  * [x] The users/verify_credentials endpoint can be used to access this information.
+* [x] User can click on the profile image in any tweet to see another user's profile.
+  * [x] User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+  * [x] Profile view should include that user's timeline.
+  * [x] The users/show endpoint can be used to access this information.

 The following **optional** features are implemented: